ardittristan/VTTInlineWebviewer/README.md

 window.Ardittristan.InlineViewer.sendUrl(url, compat = false, w = 512, h = 512, name, customCSS, userList)
 ```

+### As a journal

+Webviewers can be exported to journals by gms with a button at the top of the popup.
+Do keep in mind that these journals do not update if you change the settings of the webviewer.

 ## Troubleshooting

 * If the site disallows embedding in iframes you can try enabling compatibility mode, compatibility mode might not fully fix the issue and logs domain names to prevent abuse.